Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 What Baseball Coaching Roles Are Available in Los Angeles?

-Los Angeles programs hire coaches who can teach fundamentals, run organized practices, and develop players—across youth baseball, school teams, travel ball organizations, training facilities, and college programs.
+Los Angeles baseball programs hire coaches who can teach fundamentals, run organized practices, and build culture—across youth leagues, school teams, travel clubs, private training, and college programs.

 Head Baseball Coach

-Leads the overall program—practice planning, staff management, player development systems, game strategy, parent communication, and long-term culture building.
+Leads the program—practice planning, staff management, player development plans, game strategy, parent communication, and long-term culture building.

 Assistant Coaches